Milirrpum v Nabalco Pty Ltd: The case

-The applicants asserted before the Court that since time immemorial, they held a “communal native title” that had not been validly extinguished, or acquired under the Lands Acquisition Act 1955 (Cth), and should be recognised as an enforceable proprietary right.
+The plaintiffs' lawyers were Edward Woodward, Frank Purcell, John Little, and John Fogarty.
+(Note: Misspelt Munffaraway".)
+The plaintiffs claimed they enjoyed sovereignty over their land, and sought the freedom to occupy their lands, including the right to perform sacred rituals on the land leased to Nabalco.
+The applicants asserted before the Court that since time immemorial, they held a "communal native title" that had not been validly extinguished, or acquired under the Lands Acquisition Act 1955 (Cth), and should be recognised as an enforceable proprietary right.
 The lengthy legal battle culminated in 1971.